50 Fun (and Frugal) Things To Do Over Winter Break

 Instead, allow your children to take a look at the winter bucket list activities below and create a schedule together as a family.

-I like to use my favorite dry-erase calendar to plan out our winter break family fun since it’s easy to modify if we change our minds at the last minute.
-It also is a nice visual reminder for everyone that we have something fun to look forward to each day.
+I like to use my favorite dry-erase calendar to plan out our winter break activities since it’s easy to modify if we change our minds at the last minute.

 Below you will find tons of great winter break ideas to do at home and outdoors as you create, laugh and enjoy your time together over Christmas break.